Shreeya-R/data-analytics-power-bi-report406/README.md

 ![Country Slicer Tile 1](slicer_tile1.png)
 ![Country Slicer Tile 2](slicer_tile2.png)

-### Tooltip Page
+#### Tooltip Page
 Unlike the other pages, which are report pages, this page is a tooltip page.
-As a result, this page provides insightful information on a specific visualisation on one of the other report pages.
+This page is created seperate to the 'Stores Map' page, but provides insightful information on the map visualisation .
 ![Stores Tooltip 1](tooltip1.png)
 ![Stores Tooltip 2](tooltip2.png)

-This is case, the tooltip page adds insightful information to the map visualisation in 'Stores Map' report page.
-To reveal the tooltip, simply hover over the data of interest in the visualisation that this tooltip relates to.
+This is case, the tooltip page adds mathematical information to the map visualisation in 'Stores Map' report page.
+To reveal the tooltip, simply hover over the data of interest in the visualisation in the 'Stores Map' page.

-Here is an example of how the 'Stores Tooltip' page interacts witht the map visualisation in the 'Stores Map' page:
+Here is an example of how the 'Stores Tooltip' page interacts with the map visualisation in the 'Stores Map' page:
 ![Tooltip Example](tooltip_example.png)

-### Report Page - Stores Drillthrough
+### 5. Stores Drillthrough
 This page provides further information on a specific store.
 There are no new visualisations used in this page.

 The final 'Stores Drillthrough' page:
 ![Stores Drillthrough](stores_drillthrough.png)

-### Cross-filtering and Navigation
+## Cross-filtering and Navigation
 Cross-filtering and creating a navigation pane help to bring structure to the overall Power BI report as well as making the pages easier to navigate and analyse.

-#### Cross-filtering
+### Cross-filtering
 Cross-filtering is an interaction between visuals on a report page, which causes visuals to chaneg based on filters applied on other visuals.
 However, sometimes there are visuals where we would not like cross-filtering to occur as to causes more mess and confusion than being a helpful insight.

 To alter the cross-filtering of a visualisation, one needs to got to 'Format' in the ribbon and then to 'Edit Interactions'.